Meeds-io/whitepaper/en/2-deeds.md

 While MEED tokens are the standard form of reward, Hubs have the flexibility to offer different types of compensation.
 In that case, the protocol applies a nominal fee of 5%.
 This fee contributes to the treasury of the DAO, playing a crucial role in maintaining the sustainability of the ecosystem.

 ## 2.6.
-The "Mintium" model – tokenizing work engagement
+The Mintium

-By engaging their users in the WoM, communities get compensated through an innovative mintium model.
+By engaging their users in the WoM, communities get compensated through an innovative "Mintium" model.

 Engagement points gained by the users participate in the global engagement index.
 The differences in point values allocated to actions by communities do not influence the global index computation.